Bitcoin-ABC/bitcoin-abc/apps/alp-fusion/DEPLOY.md

    refill after each fusion.
 4. Outbound HTTPS to Chronik from every participant (and from the coordinator for broadcast).

-Until that wiring exists, treat this file as the contract for follow-up diffs: network + wallet `runOnce` implementations must preserve the continuous-loop delays and stop/abort behavior already covered by unit tests.

 ## Privacy / ops reminders